-At GCSE, Students have three lessons per week in years 10 to 11 and are given one piece of homework every 2 weeks, which will normally comprise one learning task and one written task.
+At GCSE, Students have two lessons per week in years 10 to 11, these encompass a range of opportunities to access and produce written and spoken texts.
+Students are given one piece of homework every week, these will normally comprise one learning tasks, written homework but also online assignment via the online app Languagenut.

-At the beginning of the GCSE course, all students are given access to Pearson Active-Learn, a web-based, interactive language learning tool which gives students the ideal opportunity to learn and test themselves on all of the skills and vocabulary needed for success at this level.
-Students will also have online access to a digital text book meaning they are able to access a wealth of great materials outside of the lesson.
+At the beginning of the GCSE course, all students are given access to Languagenut, a web-based, interactive language learning tool which gives students the ideal opportunity to learn and test themselves on all of the skills and vocabulary needed for success at this level.

 The Modern Languages department loves a trip!
 We have already organised Barcelona and are keen to see our OCAers travelling again as soon as we can.
-We are also developing links with Routes into Languages, which means we will be going on lots of educational visits which will bring your language learning to life.
+We are also developing links with post 16 education providers, which means we will be going on lots of educational visits which will bring your language learning to life.
+Finally, we have established very positive relationships with local employers such as Hope University and NELI school of Spanish so that our Year 10 students can carry out work experience within the field of languages.